GraphMoLab/Graph2Token/README.md

 nltk.download('wordnet')
 ```
+## Stage 1
-## Run the code in \GNN_pretrained to get the graph-text data and pretrain the GNN encoder.
+Run the code in \GNN_pretrained to get the graph-text data and pretrain the GNN encoder.
-## Run
+## Stage 2
-Coming soon !
+* Download the LLama3-8B checkpoint from Huggingface.
+* Set your LLM model and pretrained gnn model paths.